GxsperMain/pte_manager/README.md

 ### Server Owners Commands
 - distribute: starts distributing the tokens to the loved players
 - > Executing this command will instantly start distributing, be careful

+# Scripts

+### Automatic Pay system
+Inside the scripts folders you can find the ``periodic-pay-json.sh``, this shellscript will automatically pay player every set up time
+- example: ``./periodic-pay-json.sh --sleepTime 86400 --lockPath /home/user/gameserver/wallets/wallet.lock --resyncPath /home/user/gameserver/wallets/wallet.resync --distributeScript /home/user/pte_manager/distribute-tokens-json.js``

+You can use the parameter ``--now`` for force pay after starting the script

+``configs.txt`` needs to be setup correctly